juju/docs/src/en/reference-constraints.md

     Minimum number of megabytes of RAM that must be available to a service unit.
 An optional suffix of M/G/T/P indicates the value is mega-/giga-/tera-/peta- bytes.

-- networks

-    Comma-delimited list of networks that must be available to the machine.
-Networks that must not be available to the machine are prefixed with a "^".
-For example. "db,^dmz".
-    Currently only supported by MAAS.

 - root-disk